Let’s look a little closer at sharks parts, habits, and biology:

-The white shark is able to elevate its stomach temperature as much as 57ºF (14ºC) above the ambient water temperature.
+The white shark is able to maintain its stomach temperature as much as 57ºF (14ºC) warmer than the ambient water temperature.

-The salmon shark is possibly the most warm blooded shark, and maintains its body temperature at around 77ºF (25ºC), an elevation of over 70ºF (21ºC) above the temperature of the sub-arctic waters where it lives.
+The salmon shark is possibly the most warm blooded shark, and maintains its body temperature at around 77ºF (25ºC).
+This is 70ºF (21ºC) warmer than the sub-arctic waters where it lives.

 The nictitating membrane is a thin, tough membrane or inner eyelid in the eye of many species of sharks.
 This membrane covers the eye to protect it from damage, especially just prior to a feeding event where the prey may inflict damage while trying to protect itself.

 Sharks have many keen senses that are mostly geared towards helping them locate prey.
 Depending on the species or the environment certain senses are more or less important to them for locating their targeted prey, which is most often fish.
 Sharks use the senses of smell (chemoreception), vision, hearing, the lateral line system, and electroreception (ampullae of Lorenzini) for capturing prey.